GabrielleEaston/rails_from_scratch_101/README.md

 # You Do

-On your own, make fill out the "create" method in the "users
+On your own, fill out the "create" method in the "users_controller.rb".
+Inside the method, you will be recreating the "rock, paper, scissors" algo.
+You can get the players choices from the params and render the winner as the response.
+When you're ready to test, start your API with the CLI command `rails server` and use insomnia to send a request.